Hardware Lessons from LISP

 work-single-image

 The computing industry stands at a fascinating juncture in 2025.
-After decades of general-purpose processor dominance that drove specialized LISP machines to extinction in the early 1990s, we’re witnessing what appears to be a reverse inflection point.
-Specialized architectures are re-emerging as an economic imperative.
-This analysis examines how languages inheriting from LISP’s legacy, particularly F# and others with lineage to OCaml and ML languages, are uniquely positioned to realize “machine-aware” efficiency deep within these new architectures for AI and high performance compute.
+After decades of general-purpose processor dominance that led to the accidental emergence of general purpose GPU, we’re witnessing what appears to be a reverse inflection point.
+Specialized architectures are re-emerging as an economic imperative, but with crucial differences from the LISP machines of the past.
+Our analysis examines how languages inheriting from LISP’s legacy, particularly F# and others with lineage to OCaml and StandardML, are uniquely positioned to realize the advantages of new hardware coming from vendors like NextSilicon, Groq, Cerebras and Tenstorrent: a concept we’re calling Dataflow Graph Architecture (DGA).

 To understand where we’re heading, we must first appreciate where we’ve been.
 In the 1980s, LISP wasn’t just another programming language, it was the language of artificial intelligence.
 From MIT’s AI Lab to Stanford’s Knowledge Systems Laboratory, if you were working on AI, you were almost certainly working in LISP.

 The dominance was staggering.
-By the mid-1980s, the AI industry had grown to over $1 billion annually, with LISP machines representing a significant portion of that market.
+By the mid-1980s, the AI industry had grown to over $1 billion annually (before adjustment for inflation), with LISP machines representing a significant portion of that market.
 Companies like Symbolics, LISP Machines Inc. (LMI), Texas Instruments, and Xerox commanded premium prices for their specialized hardware.
 A single Symbolics 3600 workstation cost $70,000-80,000 in 1983 (approximately $240,000 in 2024 dollars), yet research labs and corporations eagerly paid these prices.

 What made LISP machines so compelling?
 They offered hardware-accelerated features that seemed almost magical at the time: